The Free Studio Residency gives away a small private studio to a local artist/maker on a regular basis.

 open to Iowa City area artists/creators of all sorts, including those who work with: paint · paper · food · sound · light · the body · ink · cloth · words · objects · video · people · concepts · buildings · events · metal · the internet · wood · digital images · etc!

-Residents are expected to · make significant use of their studio/the PS1 workspace · participate in the PS1 community · post in the LV Sandbox · present their work to the public (workshops, exhibition, installation, performance, talk, etc.)
+Residents are expected to: · make significant use of their studio/the PS1 workspace · meet with the PS1 gallery team twice during the residency· host at least one open studio · participate in the PS1 community· conclude the residency by presenting their work to the public (workshops, exhibition, installation, performance, talk, etc.)

 »tips for a successful application«

-- More is not more.
-Free-associative paragraphs and long lists are usually not a path to a successful application.
+More is not more.
+Free-associative paragraphs and long lists of potential endeavors are usually not a path to a successful application.
 Feel free to be creative with your proposal, but remember that the people reading it probably aren't familiar with your work or ideas.

-- Consider the space.
+Consider the space.
 A substantial portion of the work for your proposed project should occur IN the residency studio, which is something we've noticed that wasn't clear for some past applicants.
 While your 5-piece concept band/community dinner club/dance project is likely interesting to us (and feel free to propose it as a non-residency project to firstname.lastname@example.org!), it is UNLIKELY to benefit from a 72 sq ft studio.
-This program is specifically focused on the studio, which we pay rent on and want to be used!
+This program is specifically focused on the studio.

 Q: May more than one person apply together?